CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * I am going to be testing my model externally as I go.
 I will use Unity to do this.

 * I will be keeping my scene simple, primarily for teaching purposes!
 * I encourage you to add more detail, experiment and have fun.
-Wouldn’t the scene look much more interesting with a chess set in it…
+Wouldn’t the scene look much more interesting with a chess set in it.

 ## Planning Your Project
 * Plan your project, define it’s scope and your goals- important to prevent scope slip!